Oppositional Defiant Disorder (ODD)

 Psychology Blossom's Counselling Room

-At Psychology Blossom, a Therapy and Counselling Centre based in Singapore, we understand it’s overwhelming and exhausting to deal with a child with ODD.
+At Psychology Blossom, a Therapy and Counselling Centre based in Singapore, we understand it’s overwhelming and exhausting to deal with a child with Oppositional Defiant Disorder.
 Our team of experienced psychologists and counsellors in Singapore are here to support you in improving your child’s well-being.
 Together, we’ll unravel complexities hindering your child’s well-being in our judgement-free, safe space.
 Remember, consistent support and intervention can make a meaningful difference in your child’s journey towards improved well-being.

 Conclusion